-Cambridge and District Citizens Advice Bureau are working with Citizens Advice Rural Cambridgeshire, CHS Group, Cambridge Re-Use, Ferry Project & CCORRN to deliver the new Cambridgeshire Local Assistance Scheme (CLAS)
+Cambridge and District Citizens Advice Bureau are working with Citizens Advice Rural Cambridgeshire, CHS Group, Cambridge Re-Use, REMO & CCORRN to deliver the new Cambridgeshire Local Assistance Scheme (CLAS)

 What is the Cambridgeshire Local Assistance Scheme?

 If you live in Cambridgeshire the scheme provides information, advice and one off practical support and assistance in times of exceptional pressure (subject to eligibility).

 Applicants to the Scheme must have lived in Cambridgeshire for at least six months unless they have fled to the area for their own safety.

 To apply to the Scheme you must have no savings and receive one of the following means tested benefits:

 - Income Support

 - Income based Job Seekers Allowance (JSA)